The Daily Walk with Love

 (Keep on Rockin’ in the Free World!)

 Jesus and God’s wishes for us

-I just wanted to help you all, especially out of my love for the “common man,” and understand religion better myself, so I studied comparative religion on and off for 38 years now.
+I just wanted to help you all, especially out of my love for the “common man,” and so I can understand religion better myself, so I studied comparative religion on and off for 40 years now.
 This website is the result, and a few specially inspired articles like this current one is what I was able to come up with.
 I have been exploring these ideas with you on Evans Web Design, Evans Politics, The Daily Walk with Miracles and now, The Daily Walk with Love, for ten years now.
 I do realize that most Christians view God as Light, but though light is special and good and necessary, it’s Life that I see as sacred.
 I ask my fellow Christians to please not judge me for that, either.
 Perhaps it is that while light is the “Source,” it is life which is the “Force.”
 That seems to me to be a novel and interesting conception I have never seen elsewhere before.

 Jesus gave us only two commandments: they were his life’s mission, that we would learn and follow these two simple rules — Love God and love your neighbor as yourself.
 People make such a complicated mess out of that.
 Actually following Jesus teachings is pretty simple in terms of “loving your neighbor as yourself,” really though: Help people and be kind to them when you can.
 Don’t hurt anyone if you can possibly help it, and don’t judge people.
 I do realize we must “evaluate” people and situations, but if we are Christian, we should just be who we are (and take off that fake mask we wear, to actually be about what we are about, politely just being yourself, within the limits of protocol.
 As Jesus also made clear, we should not judge people at all, if we are following Jesus.
 And this does not mean we cannot be “discriminating” in our tastes, either: it’s a fine line to walk.
 I think those messages from Jesus are straightforward in the Gospels.